 - A contingency fee is typically 40% of the ultimate recovery.

-In an attempt to work with property owners, we are able to offer a flat-rate fee of $125,000 for the entire litigation.
-This structure saves you on average $120,000 if you select this option.
-This money is usually obtained by taking out a mortgage against the property rather than using your savings, investments or retirement account.
-As the stormwater intrusion is periodic, not persistent, it will likely not negatively impact your property’s appraised value.
-You may wonder why you would use a mortgage to pay fees for a property whose value has been negatively impacted by stormwater flooding.
-It is only proper that your home’s equity be used to recover your home’s lost equity from the stormwater intrusion.
+To work with property owners, we are able to offer a flat rate fee of $125,000 for the entire litigation.
+This structure saves you on average $120,000.
+This money is usually obtained by taking out a mortgage against the property rather than using your savings, investments, or retirement account.
+As the storm water intrusion is periodic, not persistent, it will likely not negatively impact your property’s appraised value.
+You may wonder why you would use a mortgage to pay fees for a property whose value has been negatively impacted by storm water flooding.
+It is only proper that your home’s equity be used to recover your home’s lost equity from the storm water intrusion.
 Second, you will save an average of $120,000 on attorney’s fees and litigation costs.
 Third, once you have prepaid the lawsuit, you will not have to worry about your lawyers withdrawing from the lawsuit due to billing or payment issues as the lawsuit heats up until its conclusion.

 Why a Consultation is Needed for Stormwater Intrusion Lawsuit